Bornmajor/mutcu-backend-api/README.md

 The MUTCU Backend API is designed to support the activities and operations of the Murang'a University Christian Union.
 This includes features such as event management, member registration, notifications, and more.
 The backend is built using Node.js and is intended to be consumed by a mobile application used by the members of MUTCU.

 # Technology Stack
-* Node.js: Our main runtime environment for building the backend API.
+* <b>Node.js</b>: Our main runtime environment for building the backend API.
-* JWT: JSON Web Tokens for authentication and authorization.
+* <b>JWT</b>: JSON Web Tokens for authentication and authorization.
-* MySQL: A relational database for storing application data.
+* <b>MySQL</b>: A relational database for storing application data.

 # Features
-* The MUTCU Backend API includes the following modules:
+The MUTCU Backend API includes the following modules:

 1. <b>Users</b>: Handles user registration, login, profile management, and authentication.
 2. <b>Prayers</b>: Manages prayer requests, prayer chains, and related activities.